abrueyy/gennie/README.md

 - You will not trade or sell in-game currencies for anything outside of the Bot.
 - You will not abuse or benefit of exploits of bugs of or related to the Bot.
 - You will not use macros, scripts or any other form of automation to interact with the Bot.
 - Your use of the Service is purely for virtual entertainment.
-We are not responsible for any real-life damages caused by your use of the Service.
+I am not responsible for any real-life damages caused by your use of the Service.

-We reserve the right to revoke temporarily or permanently your access to the Service at any time for any reason, with or without prior notice.
+I reserve the right to revoke temporarily or permanently your access to the Service at any time for any reason, with or without prior notice.

 # Privacy Policy for Gennie